 "If this question is serious, it is also stupid.
 Otherwise you are either on drugs or have to go to the psychiatrist".

-A bit exaggerated, Mansell, given that in reality with the McLaren and Senna in disarmament, with Patrese off the track and all the others already very far in the standings (he has 22 points ahead of his teammate and 23 over Schumacher) his way to the stock seems to be right downhill.
-But after so many second places perhaps Nigel, out of superstition, doesn't want to talk about the world title until he has mathematically conquered it.
+A bit exaggerated, Mansell, given that in reality with the McLaren and Senna in disarmament, with Patrese off the track and all the others already very far in the standings (he has 22 points ahead of his teammate and 23 over Schumacher) his way to the title seems to be right downhill.
+But after so many second places perhaps Nigel, out of superstition, doesn't want to talk about the world championship victory until he has mathematically conquered it.
 It remains to be said that the English driver obtained his 25th victory, catching Clark and Lauda, after having pulled away from Fangio.
 Now he has only Stewart (27), Senna (33) and Prost (44) ahead.
-However, the anger of the British lion is matched by the silence of Patrese, who realizes that he has lost contact and that for him the situation at Williams will be even more difficult from now on: only in an official written statement from the team the Italian explains that the off-track exit was caused by finding a slower car in a bend.
+However, the anger of the British lion is matched by the silence of Patrese, who realises that he has lost contact and that for him the situation at Williams will be even more difficult from now on: only in an official written statement from the team the Italian explains that the off-track exit was caused by finding a slower car in a bend.
 This forced him to slow down with consequent loss of grip and control of the car.
 More detailed, however, the analysis of Ayrton Senna, who makes no excuses.

 "It was my fault, I had already risked too many times and in the end I was no longer able to keep my McLaren.
 At the start, Alesi ran into me and we touched with the wheels.
 Luckily nothing serious happened.
-But he really risked a lot, because he could end badly for both of us.
+But he really risked a lot, because it could have ended badly for both of us.
 But that's not my problem at the moment.
 And the gap with Mansell in the world rankings doesn't worry me much.
 The gap we have with Williams is more serious, which has also demonstrated exceptional reliability.
-On the wet track, the differences were less evident: we improved a little with the new Mp4/7, but we're still not competitive.
+On the wet track, the differences were less evident: we improved a little with the new MP4/7, but we're still not competitive.
 And it will be hard to recover in a short time".